 As you may have established by now, my name is Liam Rhodes.

 Since my teenage years, I have been endlessly fascinated by the ways in which the world works, and accordingly developed interests – which many of my friends would call obsessions – in politics, economics, social sciences and business.

 As a rather shy and retiring teenager who enjoyed spending too much time in front of a computer, I started a very small web hosting and IT consulting operation with a business partner at the age of fifteen.
-This made me the youngest managing director in Britain at the time – a fact that would be incredibly impressive if it weren’t for our perfunctory efforts towards the start of the financial crisis and my realisation that I needed to knuckle down in my education.
-I’m proud to at least say that we did manage to sell the firm.
+This made me the youngest managing director in Britain at the time.
+We sold the company in 2010.

 Since March 2017, after leaving the Conservative Party due to the party abandoning my principles, I have worked as Trustee for Online Communications for First Steps ED, the East Midlands’ only eating disorders charity.
 This is work which is close to my heart: my closest and dearest friend, Will, suffered from anorexia and bulimia in his teens.
 When I resigned from the Conservative Party, I was approached to join the board, and I can say that since then, I have made strong movements to build on the successes of the organisation and ensure that our online presence is maximising the charity’s potential for expansion.

 I now freelance here, and I donate my time also to Derbyshire Autism Services.

 For those of you who, like me, still have faith in Myers-Briggs personality typology, I’m an INTJ.
 I say that reluctantly, because I’m uncertain of the pigeon-hole, and I deliberately try to be as warm as I can be – nowadays.